ga4gh/data-security/AAI/AAIConnectProfile.md

         7. Visa Issuer MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).

     2. <a name="term-visa-document-token"></a> <a name="term-embedded-document-token"></a>
-        **Visa Document Token** -- The Visa Issuer does not need to be a be a OIDC provider, and MAY provide tokens of this type without any revocation process.
+       **Visa Document Token** -- The Visa Issuer does not need to be a OIDC provider, and MAY provide tokens of this type without any revocation process.

         1. The JWS header contains `jku` as specified by [RFC7515 Section 4.1.2](https://tools.ietf.org/html/rfc7515#section-4.1.2), and provides the corresponding public-facing endpoint to fetch the public key used to sign the Visa Document Token.

         2. Follows the [Visa Document Token Format](#visa-document-token-format).